arras-energy/gridlabd-old/docs/Command/Automatic import conversion.md

 Converters use the following calling syntax:

 ~~~
-bash$ python3 ext2glm.py -i filename.ext -o filename.glm
+bash$ python3 <ext>2glm.py -i filename.<ext> -o filename.glm
 ~~~

+where `<ext>` is the extension that is supported.

 # Caveats

-When a converter is run, the input file is converted in place to a GLM file by the same name, but with the `.glm` extension instead.
+When a converter is run, the input file is converted in stored in a GLM file by the same name, but with the `.glm` extension instead.
 If the GLM file already exists, **the existing GLM file may be overwritten**.

 # See also